andifalk/authorizationserver/README.md

 ## Targets

-This authorization server should..
+This authorization server should...

 * be available for free as open-source
 * support efforts to learn OAuth2/OpenID Connect (self-study or as part of workshops)
-* be easy to setup and start (i.e. without consulting tons of documentation)
+* provide an easy way for setting up and run it (i.e. without consulting tons of documentation)
 * support latest specs and drafts for OAuth 2.x and OpenID Connect
 * be provided as docker container & support [testcontainers](https://www.testcontainers.org/)

 __IMPORTANT:__
-This project is intended to be used for demos and as part of trainings/workshops.
+The intention of this project is to be used for demos and as part of trainings/workshops.
 It is __NOT__ ready for production use!!

 If you are looking for a production-grade identity access management solution please consult the